This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Early childhood health promotion aims to keep children healthy with a focus on early interventions and implementing programs for the youngest children.
 The American Academy of Pediatrics defines early childhood as the time period from birth to age 8, noting that this critical stage is highlighted by some of the most significant growth and development for an individual.
 The early years of a child's life lay the foundation for future physical, cognitive, emotional, and social development.

 Children's health and well-being is influenced by a variety of factors, including family characteristics, community dynamics, and other social determinants of health (SDOH).
 These include systems, policies, and environmental conditions in which children are born and grow up.
-For more information and definitions about SDOH and health disparities that populations face that impact health and well-being, see the Social Determinants of Health Toolkit.
+For more information and definitions about SDOH and health service gaps that populations face that impact health and well-being, see the Social Determinants of Health Toolkit.

 The World Health Organization defines health promotion as: